john-paul-ruf/my-nft-gen/README.md

  - center - Point2D: Where the center is in the overall composition
  - underLayerOpacityRange - the opacity of the bottom, fuzzy, layer
  - underLayerOpacityTimes - the number of times to move through the underlay opacity range over the number of frames
- - circles = Range: the number of circles to draw,
+ - circles = Range: the number of circles to draw
- - stroke = the stroke to apply to the rings ,
+ - stroke = the stroke to apply to the bands
- - thickness = the thickness of the rays,
+ - thickness = the thickness of the bands
  - radius = PercentageRange: the range to draw the circles in
  - accentRange - Dynamic Range: the weight to oscillate the fuzzy layer over the total frames by the number of feather times
  - blurRange - Dynamic Range: the amount of blur to apply to the fuzzy layer over the total frames by the number of feather times